 - 2. Before removing the dipstick, clean the area around the dipstick to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and press all the way down. - 4.
-Remove the dipstick again and check the oil level on the dipstick.
+Remove the dipstick, wipe off with a clean rag, then reinsert the dipstick into the tube and hold all the way down.
+For correct oil level measurement, do not turn cap on threads.

+4. Remove the dipstick again and check the oil level on the dipstick.
 The oil level should be within the "Operating Range" on the dipstick (between the "L" mark and the "F" mark).